-The Group's revenue was generated from two segments: (i) supply and installation projects; and (ii) sales of building material projects.
-The Group's total revenue decreased by approximately HK\$73.1 million, or approximately 31.8%, from approximately HK\$230.1 million for the year ended 31 March 2019 to approximately HK\$157.0 million for the year ended 31 March 2020.
-Such decrease was mainly attributable to the fall in number of private residential properties completed during the year as a result of the intended introduction of Property Vacant Tax on first-hand private residential properties, and a rise in competition from competitors with aggressive pricing strategies, which affected the Group's pricing strategy and in turn resulted in a decline in the average contract value.
+The Group's revenue was generated from two segments: (i) construction contracts, i.e. provision of construction and engineering services; and (ii) sales of building materials.
+The Group's total revenue increased by approximately HK\$25.6 million, or approximately 8.2%, from approximately HK\$311.8 million for the year ended 31 March 2021 to approximately HK\$337.4 million for the year ended 31 March 2022.
+Despite keen competition from competitors with aggressive pricing strategies, the Group kept its effort in securing several projects with considerable contract sum.